3rd UPR cycle: contributions and participation of "other stakeholders" in the UPR (Last update: 22 May 2017)

 28th session(Oct-Nov 2017)

 30 March 2017

 Mali, Botswana, Bahamas, Burundi, Luxembourg,

 5 October 2017

-Turkmenistan, Burkina Faso, Cape Verde, Colombia, Uzbekistan, Tuvalu, Germany, Djibouti, Canada, Bangladesh, Russian Federation, Azerbaijan, Cameroon, Cuba
+Turkmenistan, Burkina Faso, Cabo Verde, Colombia, Uzbekistan, Tuvalu, Germany, Djibouti, Canada, Bangladesh, Russian Federation, Azerbaijan, Cameroon, Cuba

 31st session (Oct-Nov 2018)